Career and Technical Education (CTE)

 It is a policy of the State Board of Education and a priority of the Oregon Department of Education that there will be no discrimination or harassment on the grounds of race, color, sex, marital status, religion, national origin, age, sexual orientation, or disability in any educational programs, activities or employment.
 Persons having questions about equal opportunity and nondiscrimination should contact the Deputy Superintendent of Public Instruction at the Oregon Department of Education, 255 Capitol Street NE, Salem, Oregon 97310; phone 503-947-5740; or fax 503-378-4772.

-Secondary/Post Secondary Transitions - Ed.
+Secondary and Post Secondary Transitions - Ed.
 Specialist, Health Sciences and Student Support Services

-Secondary/Post Secondary Transitions - Administrative Specialist, CTE Data
+Secondary and Post Secondary Transitions - Administrative Specialist, CTE Data

-Secondary/Post Secondary Transitions - Education Program Specialist, CTE Civil Rights
+Secondary and Post Secondary Transitions - Education Program Specialist, CTE Civil Rights

 Having problems finding something?